isamu-isozaki/teamai_test/product/index.html.md

 1. Guests are not active contributors in private projects.
 They can only see, and leave comments and issues.
 1. Reporters are read-only contributors: they can't write to the repository, but can on issues.
-1. Developers are direct contributors, and have access to everything to go from idea to production, unless something has been explicitly restricted (e.g. through branch protection).
+1. Developers are direct contributors, and have access to everything to go from idea to production, unless something has been explicitly restricted (e.g. through branch protection/index.html.md).
 1. Masters are super-developers: they are able to push to master, deploy to production.
    This role is often held by maintainers and engineering managers.
 1. Admin-only features can only be found in `/admin`.
-Outside of that, admins are the same as the highest possible permission (owner).
+Outside of that, admins are the same as the highest possible permission (owner/index.html.md).
 1. Owners are essentially group-admins.
 They can give access to groups and have destructive capabilities.